eatkins/tree-sitter-ebnf-generator/README.md

 Expressions:
 ```
   "foo" "bar", baz "buzz"
+    tree-sitter: seq("foo", "bar"), seq($.baz, "buzz")

     the first expression matches "foobar" while the second matches
     "$(baz)buzz" where $(baz) is the value assigned on the right hand
     side of the definition of baz

   "foo"?, bar? (foo | bar)?
+    tree-sitter: optional("foo"), optional($.bar), optional(choice($.foo, $.bar))

-    matches the expression immediately to the left of the ? or nothing
+    matches the expression immediately to the left of the ? or nothing.
+    Tree-sitter equivalent:

   "foo"*, bar*, (foo | bar)*
+  tree-sitter: repeat("foo"), repeat($.bar), repeat(choice($.foo, $.bar))

     matches zero or more occurrences of the expression immediately to
-    the right of the *
+    the right of the *.

   "foo"+, bar+, (foo | bar)+
+  tree-sitter: repeat1("foo"), repeat1($.bar), repeat1(choice($.foo, $.bar))

     matches one or more occurrences of the expression immediately to
-    the right of the +
+    the right of the +.

   "foo" | "bar", "foo" "bar" | "baz" "buzz"
+  tree-sitter: choice("foo", "bar"), choice(seq("foo", "bar"), seq("baz", "buzz"))

     matches either the expression to the left of the | or the expression
     to the right.
 Concatenation has higher precedence than alternation
     so (A B) | (C | D) is equivalent to A B | C D.

   <("foo" bar)
+  tree-sitter: prec.left("foo", $.bar)

     defines an expression concatenating "foo" and bar while assigning
-    left associative precedence to the expression
+    left associative precedence to the expression.

   >("foo")
+  tree-sitter: prec.right("foo")

     defines an expression concatenating "foo" and bar while assigning
-    right associative precedence to the expression
+    right associative precedence to the expression.

   5("foo")
+  tree-sitter: prec(5, "foo")

     defines an expression with precedence value 5.
 Matches with higher
     precedence are preferred when there is a conflict.

   <6(foo), >7(bar)
+  tree-sitter: prec.left(6, $.foo), prec.right(7, $.bar)

     defines expressions that have both a specified associativity (left if
     the leading character is < and right for >) and a precedence value.

+  ~2(foo | bar)
+  tree-sitter: prec.dynamic(2, choice($.foo, $.bar))

+    defines an expression that has dynamic precedence that is used to resolve
+    conflicts at runtime

+  !("foo" "bar")
+  tree-sitter: token.immediate(seq("foo", "bar")

+    defines an expression for which no extra elements will be valid in between the
+    concatenated elements.
+For example, this will match "foobar" but _not_ "foo bar"

+  @("foo" bar "baz")
+  tree-sitter: token(seq("foo", $.bar, "baz")

+    defines a single token that is defined in terms of other tokens to simplify
+    the tree generated by tree-sitter

+  bar -> foo, "baz"+ -> "buzz"
+  tree-sitter: alias($.bar, $.foo), alias(repeat1("baz"), "buzz")

+    aliases a rule.
+If the right hand side is a string literal, then the
+    tree-sitter node will be anonymous.
+Otherwise it will be a named node.
+Note
+    that -> has the highest precedence so that "foo" "bar" -> $.baz is
+    equivalent to seq("foo", alias("foo", $.baz).
+Use explicit grouping if
+    necessary, i.e. `("foo" "bar") -> baz` to generate
+    `alias(seq("foo", "bar"), $.baz)`

+  bar: foo, "baz"?: "buzz"
+  tree-sitter: field("foo", $.bar), field("buzz", optional("baz"))

+    defines a field name .
+Quotation marks are optional because the field name
+    must be a string literal.
+Quotations marks are however necessary if the
+    field name has spaces in it.
+Note that:has the highest precedence so that
+    "foo" "bar": baz is equivalent to seq("foo", field("baz", "bar").
+Use
+    explicit grouping if necessary, i.e. `("foo" "bar"): baz` to generate
+    `field("baz", seq("foo", "bar"))`
 ```

+### tree-sitter to EBNF

+There is also a node.js script that converts a tree-sitter grammar.js file into the EBNF format.
+It is found at [tree-sitter-to-ebnf.js](src/js/tree-sitter-to-ebnf.js).
+To run the script, it may be necessary to run `npm install` in the src/js directory.
+The input to the script is just the name of a tree-sitter grammar.js file, e.g `./src/js/tree-sitter-to-ebnf.js examples/handwritten-scala/scala.ebnf`.
+The output can be redirected to a file.